papapabi/wandb-experiments/README.md

 #### Example: Error Analysis with Tables

-Say you log an evaluation table during validation with the ff. columns for each prediction:
+Say you log an evaluation table during validation with the following columns for each prediction:

 ![evaluation-table](assets/wandb-eval-table.png)